 - The effects of changes in family structures and fertility trends in time and money transfers over the life cycle and particularly from/to old people.

 In order to answer those questions, the microsimulation model MicroWELT is build combining different data sources.
 Individuals experience, first, educational transitions.
 Second, they create households and give birth to children, depending on their educational level.
 Hence, this model is able to project the impact of ageing, taking into account at the same time changes in the education distribution and family structures.
 Finally, the model is enriched incorporating the National Transfer Accounts accounting framework.
 As a result, the model allows analysing the impact of public transfers along the life cycle and its interaction with family transfers and other financing sources based on assets.
 The model is applied to Austria, Spain, Finland and the UK using comparable data, so that it can be portable to other countries.

-WELTRANSIM is one of the projects that is funded in the second joint call on ‘Welfare, wellbeing and demographic change: Understanding welfare models’
+WELTRANSIM participated in the second joint call on ‘Welfare, wellbeing and demographic change: Understanding welfare models’.

 1 June 2017 – 31 December 2020.